joinmarket-webui/jamdocs/docs/philosophy/03-joinmarket.md

-# JoinMarket
+# Joinmarket

-JoinMarket, just like Bitcoin, doesn't have a single point of failure.
+Joinmarket, just like Bitcoin, doesn't have a single point of failure.
 It can be understood as a protocol that facilitates certain kinds of collaborative transactions—CoinJoins—via an open market.